 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for CVX, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Chevron Corp ranked in the 89th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+To summarize, we found that Chevron Corp ranked in the 62th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 100%.
 In terms of the factors that were most noteworthy in this DCF analysis for CVX, they are:

-Relative to other stocks in its sector (Energy), Chevron Corp has a reliance on debt greater than only 11.81% of them.
+Relative to other stocks in its sector (Energy), Chevron Corp has a reliance on debt greater than just 16.59% of them.

 Terminal Growth Rate in Free Cash Flow